Sign in

 Ask Fintool Equity Research AI

-Tanya Jakusconek's questions to Triple Flag Precious Metals Corp (TFPM) leadership
+Tanya Jakusconek's questions to Triple Flag Precious Metals (TFPM) leadership

-Tanya Jakusconek's questions to Triple Flag Precious Metals Corp (TFPM) leadership • Q2 2025
+Tanya Jakusconek's questions to Triple Flag Precious Metals (TFPM) leadership • Q2 2025

 Question

-Tanya Jakusconek of Scotiabank sought clarification on the deal pipeline, asking if the focus remains on precious metals, the stage of assets being considered, whether deals would include equity or debt, and if the geographical focus is still on the Americas and Australia.
+Tanya Jakusconek sought clarification on the M&A pipeline, asking if the $100-$300 million target range is exclusively for precious metals, the mix of development versus producing assets, whether streams would include equity or debt, and confirming the geographic focus remains on the Americas and Australia.

 Answer

 CEO Sheldon Vanderkooy confirmed the pipeline is predominantly precious metals, calling the recent lithium deal opportunistic.
-He stated the pipeline contains a mix of producing and development-stage assets.
-Vanderkooy clarified that including equity or debt is not a focus and is done only on an as-needed basis.
-He reaffirmed that the company's primary geographical focus remains the Americas and Australia.
+He noted the pipeline contains a 'good number' of producing assets.
+Vanderkooy clarified that including equity or debt with streams is not a standard approach and that the company's primary geographic focus remains on the Americas and Australia, rather than Africa.

 Ask Fintool Equity Research AI

-Tanya Jakusconek's questions to Triple Flag Precious Metals Corp (TFPM) leadership • Q4 2024
+Tanya Jakusconek's questions to Triple Flag Precious Metals (TFPM) leadership • Q4 2024

 Question